sat217/prompt-pm-portfolio/projectC-driver-trip-tracking/README.md

 5.thinking like a PM while executing like a prompt engineer

-6.Recruiters love this because it solves a real business problem with end-to-end technical clarity.
+6.it solves a real business problem with end-to-end technical clarity.

 ![Project Preview](samples/projectPreview.png)
 ![Notebook Preview](samples/notebookPreview.png)